<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1269321669886585&amp;ev=PageView&amp;noscript=1">

 5. The Operating Power Supply

-Yes, you can avoid enduring each of the above problem sources with individual devices… But why not try and cover as much ground as possible with a single device?
+Yes, you can avoid each of the above problem sources with individual devices… but why not solve as many issues as possible with a single device?

-Using a high quality, ultra-stable OCXO (sometimes abbreviated as USO or MRO) may be the easiest and most effective solution.
-Ultra-Stable Oven Controlled Crystal Oscillators (OCXO) are specifically designed to take on the many possible causes of frequency instability in your circuits and applications.
+Using a high quality ultra-stable oven controlled crystal oscillator (OCXO) may be the easiest and most effective solution.
+Ultra-stable OCXOs (sometimes abbreviated as USOs or MROs) are specifically designed to address the many possible causes of frequency instability in your circuits and applications.

-Some higher quality Ultra-Stable OCXOs even provide a very high stability vs. temperature feature that prevents fluctuating temperatures to influence the oscillator’s stability.
+Some higher quality ultra-stable OCXOs even provide a very high stability vs. temperature feature that prevents fluctuating temperatures from influencing the oscillator’s stability.

-If you think a high quality ultra-stable OCXO might be a smart, simple choice for your application…check out our new groundbreaking ultra-stable OCXO series oscillators.
+If you think a high quality ultra-stable OCXO might be a smart, simple choice for your application, check out our groundbreaking ultra-stable OCXO series oscillators.
 They’re ready and waiting to take your application to the next level.

 sources of frequency drift free download